Nonlinear Hall responses in tunable nodal Dirac semimetals: Introduction

-The presence of distinct nodal structures in materials are found to host distinct physical properties such as optical response\cite{basov_2019,PhysRevB.102.035138}, magneto-optical transition\cite{wfzd-7r9n}, chiral anomaly induced negative magnetoresistance\cite{Long,Balduini}, drumhead surface states and unique electromagnetic responses\cite{Po-Yao}.
-Motivated by the distinct properties for distinct nodal structures, we aim to understand how the geometric quantities change across these nodal points and subsequently affect the non-linear transport properties of nodal materials.
+The presence of distinct nodal structures in materials is found to host distinct physical properties such as optical response\cite{basov_2019,PhysRevB.102.035138}, magneto-optical transition\cite{wfzd-7r9n}, chiral anomaly induced negative magnetoresistance\cite{Long,Balduini}, drumhead surface states, and unique electromagnetic responses\cite{Po-Yao}.
+Motivated by the distinct properties of distinct nodal structures, we aim to understand how the geometric quantities change across these nodal points and subsequently affect the nonlinear transport properties of nodal materials.
 To address this, we consider a low-energy model Hamiltonian of a Dirac semimetal that hosts distinct nodal structures depending on the model parameters.
 We then investigate how quantum geometric quantities evolve across distinct nodal phases.
 A family of two-dimensional semimetals, MX with M = Pd, Pt, and X =S, Se, Te~\cite{Jin,Barati}, provides a promising platform to explore these effects.
-We find that BCD is significantly enhanced in the gapped single node phase as compared to the double-node phase.
-This behavior arises due to distinct distribution of the Berry curvatures near the nodal structure.
-As a result, the second order hall (SOH) response is larger in the single node phase than the double-node phase.
+We find that BCD is significantly enhanced in the gapped single-node phase as compared to the double-node phase.
+This behavior arises due to the distinct distribution of the Berry curvatures near the nodal structure.
+As a result, the second-order Hall (SOH) response is larger in the single-node phase than in the double-node phase.
 In contrast, the SOH response vanishes in the nodal-ring phase because the Berry curvature is identically zero.
-However, all the three phases exhibit a non-zero third order hall (TOH) response due to the presence of nonzero BCP.
+However, all three phases exhibit a non-zero third-order Hall (TOH) response due to the presence of a nonzero BCP.
 Interestingly, the nodal-ring phase shows a much stronger BCP along the ring compared to the other two phases.
-Consequently, we observe an enhanced TOH response near the band edge in the nodal-line phase, compared to the band structures with single or double nodes.
+Consequently, we observe an enhanced TOH response near the band edge in the nodal-ring phase, compared to the band structures with single or double nodes.
 This behavior can be traced back to the way BCP tensors are distributed in the Brillouin zone for the different nodal configurations.
 Overall, these findings provide a useful pathway to identify materials with enhanced nonlinear responses among nodal systems.